The other day I was listing out all the financial tools that I personally use for money management in my notebook, and the list got kinda long.

 I’m biased, but the Maybank 2 Gold Cards mentioned above is an excellent starter credit card.

 #3 – Debit cards

 Debit card #1: Maybank Visa debit card.

 Debit card #2: CIMB Mastercard debit card.

-Only use them for ATM withdrawals.
 I withdraw ~RM500 in cash every so often just to be safe.
-We’re not quite cashless society yet.
+We’re not quite a true cashless society yet.

-For public transportation: Touch N Go card.
-Like many of you, I have a few TnG cards until I lost them all.
-The one I use now is the MyNews-branded one.
-No RM0.50 charge for topups.
+Like many of you, I use Touch N Go cards.
+Used to have a few of them until I lost all but one.
+The one I use now is the MyNews-branded one and it’s good – no RM0.50 charge for topups made at MyNews stores.